 This is a formalisation of the role that was often referred to as the senior users in PRINCE2.

-Learn more about the latest changes to the 7th Edition of the APM Body of Knowledge and the updates to the APM Project Management Course including the APM PFQ and APM PMQ at Parallel Project Training.
+Learn more about the latest changes to the 7th Edition of the APM Body of Knowledge and the updates to the APM Project Management Course including the APM PFQ and APM PMQ (previously known as APMP) at Parallel Project Training.